Drive More Efficiently and Save Money

 It may be a surprise, but the survey found that it’s younger drivers who are actually the most efficient drivers, with 17-24-year-olds the most eco-efficient behind the wheel.
 Meanwhile, over 50% of drivers aged 65 and over said they didn’t use any techniques which save fuel.
 And drivers in London are particularly eco-friendly and more likely to walk a short journey rather than drive.

-- Always use the correct engine oil for your car
+• Always use the right specification of engine oil (check your handbook)

 Before you drive

-- Lots of short trips will use more fuel, so try to combine them into a longer journey if possible.
+• Combine short trips – short trips use more fuel, so where possible combine them into a longer journey.

 Driving more efficiently